 Karl Knapp, CVL Consultants, 720-249-3527

 Carl Nelson, Oread Capital, 303-947-0744

 Peter Tobin, Land Title Guarantee Company, 303-321-1880

 The MHC hosts one premier event every year, the Political Forum.
-Save the Date for the 2017 event to be held Wednesday, September 27, 2017.
-The Political Forum topic will be announced mid-year.
+Save the Date for the 2019 event to be held Wednesday, September 25, 2019.

-Contact Chérie Talbert HBA Senior Vice President & Executive Director of the Metro Housing Coalition Political Committee 303-551-6734 at any time during the year to secure the purchase of your table!
+Contact Chérie Talbert HBA Chief Executive Officer & Executive Director of the Metro Housing Coalition Political Committee 303-551-6734 at any time during the year to secure the purchase of your table!
 As a reminder, tables sell out quickly.

 The MHC interviews and supports political candidates based on permit activity and issues within our territory covering thirty-four municipalities and eight counties in the metro Denver region. *Those who elect to interview with the MHC and those who support a vibrant and affordable housing market are those who receive an endorsement and/or a contribution from the Metro Housing Coalition.